Mukandi Lal

-Mukandi Lal (14 October 1885 - 10 January 1982) was an Indian advocate, judge, freedom fighter, politician, writer and art critic from Garhwal.
+Barrister Mukandi Lal (14 October 1885 - 10 January 1982) was an Indian advocate, judge, freedom fighter, politician, writer and art critic hailing from Chamoli Garhwal, British India.

 Early life

-Mukandi Lal was born in Patali village, Malla Nagpur patti in Chamoli, Garhwal in the later Indian state of Uttarakhand.
+Mukandi Lal was born in Paduli village, Malla Nagpur patti in Chamoli, Garhwal of British India.

 His early education was in Pauri and Almora, followed by higher education in Allahabad, Calcutta and Oxford.

 As a student of Muir central college, Allahabad, Lal accompanied Lala Lajpat Rai in his tour of Kumaon and Garhwal during the famine of 1913.
 He studied law at Oxford University.
-His education at Oxford was sponsored by Ghanananad Khanduri, a local philanthropist.
+His education at Christ Church College, Oxford was sponsored by Ghanananad Khanduri, a local philanthropist.

 Career

 Lal was an advocate in the Allahabad High Court beginning in 1919 and served as a Judge of the High Court in Tehri-Garhwal State.

 He was the founder and editor of the newspaper Tarun Kumaun (Young Kumaun).
 In 1921, Garhwali and Kumaoni youth rallied against the coolie beggar system and Lal met Garhwali students from Varanasi on the issue.